 Yeah, it’s the most wonderful time of the year, but it can also be pretty dangerous.
 Your cards could be used fraudulently, or your identity may even be stolen.

 Scary, right?
-But don’t freak out—here are ways you can protect yourself from criminals getting your information.
-These tips can help you stay safe while getting that perfect crockpot that expresses how much your mom loves making roasts.
+But don’t freak out—here are ways you can help protect yourself from criminals getting your information.

 1. Avoid Fishy Sites